dfinity/portal/docs/developer-docs/gas-cost.md

 ### Single canister

-For a single canister that provides a service or function that is called by other canisters through inter-canister calls the following approximate cycles costs would be incurred:
+Consider a single canister that provides a service or function that is used by very few users called by other canisters through inter-canister calls with the following metrics:

-- Canister creation (one-time fee charged when the canister is deployed): 100_000_000_000 cycles.
+- Number of nodes in the subnet the canister is deployed to: 13

-- Storing 2GB of data: 254_000 cycles per second; 667_585_152_000 per month.

-- Using 0.5% compute resources: 5_000_000 cycles per second; 13_141_440_000_000 cycles per month.
+- Number of all users: 5
+- Number of daily active users: 5
+- Number of daily messages per active user: 100

-- 1_000 ingress messages received per month with 1_000 bytes per message: 3_200_000_000 cycles.
+- Number of request and response bytes per message: 351

-**Approximate monthly cost:** 13_812_225_000_000 cycles; 13.812225152 XDR.
-At the exchange rate of 1.336610, this would cost $18.46 USD.
+- Number of instructions executed per message: 7787
+- Number of calls per message: 1
+- Number of request and response bytes per call: 300
+- Number of instructions per call: 10000
+- Number of daily tasks: 10000
+- Number of instructions executed per task: 10000000
+- Number of daily HTTP outcalls: 0
+- Number of request bytes per HTTP outcall: 0
+- Number of response bytes per HTTP outcall: 0
+- Number of storage bytes per user: 100000
+- Number of user-independent storage bytes: 5000000000

+The estimated cost monthly in USD for a project with these metrics would be:

+- Storage	$2.05 USD (= 1.53e+12 cycles).
+- Execution	$1.87 USD (= 1.39e+12 cycles).
+- Messaging	$0.03 USD (= 1.90e+10 cycles).
+- HTTP outcalls	$0 USD (= 0.00e+0 cycles).

 ### Simple static website using a frontend canister

-For a simple static website that uses a single frontend canister for the website's assets, that is not called by other canisters or performs HTTPS outcalls,
+Consider a simple static website that uses a single frontend canister for the website's assets, that is not called by other canisters or performs HTTPS outcalls, with the following metrics:

-- Canister creation (one-time fee charged when the canister is deployed): 100_000_000_000 cycles.
+- Number of nodes in the subnet the canister is deployed to: 13
+- Number of all users: 100
+- Number of daily active users: 10
+- Number of daily messages per active user: 50
+- Number of request and response bytes per message: 350
+- Number of instructions executed per message: 77000
+- Number of calls per message: 0
+- Number of request and response bytes per call: 0

-- Storing 4GB of data: 508_000 cycles per second, 1_335_170_300_000 cycles per month.
+- Number of instructions per call: 0

-- Using 0.5% compute resources: 5_000_000 cycles per second; 13_141_440_000_000 cycles per month.

-**Approximate monthly cost:** 14_476_610_000_000 cycles; 14.4766103 XDR.
-At the exchange rate of 1.336610, this would cost $19.35 USD.
+- Number of daily tasks: 100
+- Number of instructions executed per task: 1000000
+- Number of daily HTTP outcalls: 0
+- Number of request bytes per HTTP outcall: 0
+- Number of response bytes per HTTP outcall: 0
+- Number of storage bytes per user: 0
+- Number of user-independent storage bytes: 5000000000

+The estimated cost monthly in USD for a project with these metrics would be:
+- Storage	$2.05 USD (= 1.53e+12 cycles).
+- Execution	$0.02 USD (= 1.23e+10 cycles).
+- Messaging	$0.01 USD (= 1.05e+10 cycles).
+- HTTP outcalls	$0 USD (= 0.00e+0 cycles).

 :::caution
 When considering developing a website on ICP, the estimated cost above might appear higher than the 'free tier' of a traditional Web2 service.
 However, there are several important benefits to consider that traditional Web2 web hosting services often hold behind additional paywalls, such as: